Vidhi-bijlani/SIH_2026/README.md

 > Government e-Marketplace (GeM) ke liye banaya gaya ek intelligent compliance engine.

 ### 🚀 Live Demo
-**Deployed on Streamlit Cloud:** [Link yahan ayega after deploy]
+**Deployed on Streamlit Cloud:** [Link will be added after deployment]

 ### 💡 Problem Statement
-GeM tenders me manual verification me bahut time lagta hai.
-Bidders same PAN / Mobile se multiple bids kar dete hain, sign/stamp missing hota hai, aur officers ko proof dikhana mushkil hota hai.
-Isse cartel formation aur fraud ka risk badhta hai.
+Manual verification of GeM tenders is highly time-consuming.
+Bidders often use the same PAN / Mobile to submit multiple bids, submit documents with missing signatures or stamps, and it becomes difficult for officers to find concrete proof.
+This increases the risk of cartel formation and procurement fraud.

 ### ✅ Our Solution - BidSure-AI
-Ek end-to-end AI platform jo bidder documents ko auto-read karke 10-point verification, risk scoring, collusion graph aur voice summary deta hai - officer friendly tareeke se.
+An end-to-end AI platform that automatically reads bidder documents to provide 10-point verification, intelligent risk scoring, interactive collusion graph, and bilingual voice summary - designed with an officer-first approach.

 ### ✨ Key Features
 - **1. Multi-Format Ingestion:** Scanned, Stamped & Signed PDF support with OCR